Brown ring patch: Management

 Most fungicides labeled for control of Rhizoctonia spp. are active against brown ring patch.
 Research in 2008 demonstrated that 1 pound of nitrogen per 1,000 sq ft (nitrate, ammonium or urea) could reduce disease by 50 percent or more.
-It is important to note that greens need to be maintained with adequate nitrogen.
+Greens need to be maintained with adequate nitrogen.
 Cultural skills include reducing thatch aggressively by verticutting and/or aerifying in the spring and fall when the turf is actively growing, and raise the mowing height prior to and during summer stress periods.
 Verticutting uses a machine to cut straight lines into a lawn.
 The depth of these lines is variable and a by-product of the slicing action is known as de-thatching.
 A verticut machine, like the aerator, has several blades attached to a drum.
 These blades slice the ground producing a proper seed bed, or corn-row, while removing thatch along the way.
 Following these cultural practices that promote healthy turf will promote turf recovery.
 Preventive fungicide applications are recommended when soil temperatures are between 55-60 F. Brown ring patch is not controlled by thiophante-methyl or other benzimidazole fungicides.
 Fungicides can be applied in a water volume of 2 gal./1,000 sq. ft. and lightly watered in following application.
 Generally, curative applications are less effective, and repeated applications are often needed for complete control.
 Curative applications are best made as soon as symptoms are visible.
 The best treatment is to apply Medallion, polyoxin-D (e.g., Affirm and Endorse), ProStar, one of the QoI fungicides (e.g., Heritage or Insignia), Trinity, Triton Flo, and Torque now and repeat in two to three weeks to limit disease development later in the spring.
 Unlike yellow patch, brown ring patch can degrade the thatch in infested areas so fungicide applications are typically required to prevent significant damage.